Pustalorc/UnturnedServerManager/README.md

 * Plugins are either outdated or don't work.
 * The rocket libraries has a missing dll but the dll exists.
 * Unable to update rocket on new update released.
+* Rocket installation freezes if extraction wasn't successfull (or if folders do NOT exist)

 #Download: